Strengthening Lake Resistance

 Modeling What Stewardship Looks Like

-Once the “buzz” about LakeSmart gets going on a lake, the idea of living lightly on the land is contagious.
+Once the “buzz” about LakeSmart gets going on a lake, the idea of living lightly on the land becomes contagious.
 Momentum builds.
-“Behavior change is truly a person-to-person process,” said COLA’s Executive Director, Maggie Shannon.
-“It turns out that we follow the lead of friends and neighbors on most things.
-This means a lake association is uniquely well placed to sell the idea of stewardship because its members socialize, sail and swim together.
+“Behavior change is truly a person-to-person process,” said Maine Lakes' Executive Director, Rebecca Kurtz.
+“As social beings we follow the lead of our friends and neighbors on most things.
+Lake associations are uniquely suited to promote lake protection efforts because their members socialize, sail and swim together.
 They are a community.
 LakeSmart is a great fit.”

 Registration Opens in January

-LakeSmart standards will not change, but the approach and field support will change.
-Maine COLA will announce the new program and begin accepting applications for the 2013 summer season in January 2013.
-Information will be posted on the Maine COLA web site January 1, 2013 and by direct communication to lake associations.
+After completing an extremely successful first year, Maine Lakes will begin accepting applications for the 2014 summer season this January.
+Information will be posted on the Maine Lakes web site January 1, 2014 and by direct communication to lake associations.
 Preference will be given to those lakes with active LakeSmart programs in 2011 and 2012, but all lake groups will be welcome to apply.